Balmukund151/EVA4/Assignment-5/Readme.md

 	Also GAP can be applied to reduce big kernals and then we can increase the capacity.
 	In next step we will add GAP to reduce big kernels, so that in final step we can improve capacity.

-4. Add GAP and add a conv block for adding capacity
+4. Target:- Add GAP and add a conv block for adding capacity

 	results:-
 	params=8456